pwoosley/pwoosley.github.io/src/journal15.md

 ## Wrap-Up ✏️

-TEST Journals are a combination of a few things.
+Journals are a combination of a few things.
 First, the "journal."
 This is a very small weekly assignment where you write 200+ words (option 1) or submit  "tinker" code (option 2).
 Second, the "reading."
 This is where I direct you to read from a book, an online article, or watch a video, and I supplement those with my own lecture notes, graphs, figures, quotes, or so on.

 All other assignments and lectures build upon these.
 Usually, there will be more reading at the start of a unit and less at the end.